How DEC charities are providing aid as the crisis evolves

 - Jamil Sawalmeh, Country Director for ActionAid Palestine

-Some communities are also still benefiting from longer-term progress made during that time, such as water system repairs and support for local farmers.
+Some communities have also benefited from longer-term progress made during that time, such as water system repairs and support for local farmers.

 “Donations are very important because they enable us to maintain the structure of humanitarian assistance.
 We were only able to do what we did in the past six months because of the generous donations we have received through the DEC.”